serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 yarn install
 ```

-To test GraphQL endpoint locally on your machine, you can use [Serverless Offline](https://github.com/dherault/serverless-offline), [Serverless Webpack](https://github.com/serverless-heaven/serverless-webpack) and [Serverless DynamoDB Local](https://github.com/99xt/serverless-dynamodb-local)
+To test GraphQL endpoint locally on your machine, we use [Serverless Offline](https://github.com/dherault/serverless-offline), [Serverless Webpack](https://github.com/serverless-heaven/serverless-webpack) and [Serverless DynamoDB Local](https://github.com/99xt/serverless-dynamodb-local).
+The plugins make it
+super easy to run the entire solution E2E locally without any infrastructure.
+As a result, we save time and debug issues faster.

 Make sure your `serverless.yml` is configured to setup DynamoDB on local as shown [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/serverless.yml#L16)